 MATLAB® provides two main ways to take advantage of multicore and multiprocessor computers.
 By using the full computational power of your machine, you can run your MATLAB applications faster and more efficiently.

-Several other products including Optimization Toolbox™, Statistics and Machine Learning Toolbox™, and Simulink Coder™ offer built-in parallel algorithms that work with Parallel Computing Toolbox.
-These algorithms let you distribute computations across available parallel computing resources without writing any parallel code.
+Several other products includng Optimization Toolbox™, Statistics and Machine Learning Toolbox™, and Image Processing Toolbox offer parallel-enabled algorithms that work with Parallel Computing Toolbox.
+These algorithms let you distribute computations across available parallel computing resources for improved performance without requiring any extra coding.

 Parallel Computing Toolbox also allows you to accelerate your MATLAB applications using GPU cores without low-level CUDA programming.